About My Approach 1:1 Coaching Group Series Mini Course Blog Success Stories Take the Quiz

 What mindfulness-based training does instead

 Mindfulness-based eating training works on the same dopamine and reward pathways as GLP-1s, but from the inside out, through deliberate practice that builds new neural patterns over time.
+Everything a medication gives you chemically, this builds in you directly.
+It's why, for some people, the medication turns out not to be needed at all.

 One more thing